PART ONE

 accept that it was real.
 Distantly, he heard shouts and screams, but when

-he looked up, the portal snapped shut.
+he raised his head, the portal snapped shut.

 His arm fell to